xkisxk/tp/docs/UserGuide.md

 ## How To Use

 This guide is meant to help you to get familiarised with all the features of CardLI.
-The `Quick Start` section will tell you how to download and get CardLI set up.
-The `Features` section provides an in depth description of all available features, which you can refer to if you to know the exact definitions.
+The [Quick Start](#quick-start) section will tell you how to download and get CardLI set up.
+The [Features](#features) section provides an in depth description of all available features, which you can refer to if you to know the exact definitions.
-There is also a `Command Summary` section that will give you a brief overview of the format of all commands and an example in table format to make it easier for you to navigate.
-To make it easier for you to navigate, the content table is linked to their respective sections.
+There is also a [Command Summary](#4-command-summarycontent) section that will give you a brief overview of the format of all commands and an example in table format to make it easier for you to navigate.
+To make it easier for you to navigate, the [contents](#content) is linked to their respective sections.

 ## Quick Start